 To fill up the washer fluid you need to purchase it from an auto shop or garage.
-You will then mix it with water and insert it in the correct container.
+You will then mix it with water and insert it into the correct container.

 You can also pick some up online.

-Once again, if traveling during winter, you’ll need some washer that won’t freeze in sub-zero temperatures.
+Once again, if traveling during winter, you’ll need washer fluid that won’t freeze in sub-zero temperatures.

 4) Power steering fluid, Brake fluid, Transmission fluid